jacobgardner/js13k/TASKS.md

  * On walls, have player hug them when going too far.
  * ^ Same with projectiles
  * Draw indicator for where your touch event began
+ * Enemies:
+    * Shooter: Have a clip size, frequency of shots, reload time, accuracy.
+    * Proximity Mine: Activates if within certain AOE of player.
+Slowly increases in speed over a period of N seconds, then explodes.
+        * Can damage other enemies and player.
+        * AOE can increase for difficulty
+        * Chase time can increase for difficulty.

 ## Done
  * Music by Dan